 - Burglar Alarm: A Green Lantern can coat anything with the ring's beam and thus, if anyone other than himself touches it, his ring will glow, alerting him to the possible theft.

 - Communicator: The ring can act as a personal communicator between Green Lanterns.
 They have also been seen connected to telephones.

 - Costumes: The wearer of the ring may create any costume they choose, based on their personal preferences, whenever they choose.
 The ring projects the costume over any clothes already worn at the time.
-The only rules that the Guardians of the Universe implement on the creation of a individual costumed is that the ring bearer display the insignia of the Green Lantern Corps.
+The only rules that the Guardians of the Universe implement on the creation of an individual costumed are that the ring bearer displays the insignia of the Green Lantern Corps.

 - Energy Projection: The rings can also project beams, form protective bubbles and force fields, and fire destructive blasts.
 Sometimes, depending on the wearer, the beams and blasts make sounds.
 Kilowog's ring is one such example of blasts making sounds.